 Each Open Paw session holds up to 6 participants.

-We teach Open Paw training for dogs about eight times each year.
+We teach Open Paw training for dogs a few times throughout the year.
 It is a program developed by Dr. Ian Dunbar specifically for shelter dogs and cats.
 It teaches volunteers how to consistently and safely handle the dogs and cats.
 It provides the dogs and cats with opportunities to become better behaved and thus more adoptable.
 It also provides mental stimulation and physical exercise for the dogs (and volunteers).

 The manual explaining the techniques is attached.
 It explains all 4 levels.